 Part of your ‘job responsibilities’ either as a digital marketing manager or solo blogger is to connect with other bloggers in your niche and the best way to do that is through the various social media channels.

-If you have done this task correctly then most probably you will have at least a few thousand followers in twitter, google plus, facebook etc.
+If you have done this task correctly, then most probably you will have at least a few thousand followers in twitter, facebook etc.

 These are the people that are most likely to find your content interesting (provided that you connected with the ‘right people’) so you need to let them know that you have new content on your website or blog by informing them through your business and personal social media accounts.